FAQs (U.S. Based)

 No. As long as you purchased during the class period, you are eligible to participate in any recovery that the class enjoys regardless of your current holdings.

-9. Why should I sign up with Kessler Topaz Meltzer & Check, LLP?
+9. Why should I work with Kessler Topaz?

-Kessler Topaz Meltzer & Check, LLP has specialized in class action litigation for nearly twenty years, and has represented all types of investors in recovering financial losses caused by fraud or other misconduct.
-Kessler Topaz Meltzer & Check, LLP has developed a nationwide reputation for excellence and has recovered over one billion dollars for victims of fraud and other corporate misconduct.
+Kessler Topaz has specialized in class action litigation for more than 25 years, and has represented all types of investors in recovering financial losses caused by fraud or other misconduct.
+Kessler Topaz has developed a global reputation for excellence and has recovered billions of dollars for victims of fraud and other corporate misconduct.